-Northwestern grants 16 credits upon completion of the program, with credits distributed as follows: 8-12 credits for an internship/student teaching/social work practicum (with 4 credits to be applied toward the student's major, see the college course section, course 417, for the credits that apply toward the major); 4 credits for each seminar which can be applied to a cross-cultural or fine arts credit (GEN300).
+Northwestern grants 16 credits upon completion of the program, with credits distributed as follows: 8-12 credits for an internship/student teaching/social work practicum (with 4 credits to be applied toward the student's major, see the college course section, course 417, for the credits that apply toward the major).
+The Metropolitan Seminar entitled "Diversity and Inequality in Global Chicago" will satisfy the cross-cultural requirement; the Arts and the City Seminar will satisfy the fine arts requirement.
+(GEN300).